Grizzly Tales for Gruesome Kids (TV series): Grizzly Tales for Gruesome Kids (2000–2006)

-Each episode has a framing device of an old movie theater named the Squeam Screen, which is solely occupied by its creepy caretaker and his spider companion, Spindleshanks.
+Each episode has a framing device of an old movie theatre named the Squeam Screen, which is solely occupied by its creepy caretaker and his spider companion, Spindleshanks.
 The adapted stories are short movies on film reels that the caretaker screens from the projector into the theatre, after he finishes talking to the audience about morals and proverbs that will later relate to the story of that episode (sometimes as he bullies Spindleshanks through malicious pranks and cowardice).
 These were an invention from Planer, who suggested that the adapted stories should have consistency.
 These scenes are animated with Claymation, whereas the adapted stories from the books were traditionally animated, then later animated in Adobe Flash.